 The star performers

-Agriculture and estates; Biotechnology; Bloodstock; Charities and not-for-profit; Commercial litigation; Commercial property; Corporate and commercial; Education; Employment; Family; IT and telecoms; Insolvency and corporate recovery; Intellectual property; Personal tax, trusts and probate.
+Agriculture and estates; Brand management; Commercial litigation; Commercial property; Corporate and commercial; Education; Employment; Family; Insolvency and corporate recovery; Intellectual property; IT and telecoms; Personal, tax, trusts and probate; Property litigation; Venture capital

 A day in the life of...

 Departments to date: Private wealth and matrimonial in London, growth in Cambridge

 8.30am: I make the short journey to the Cambridge office.
 Once I get to the office, I log-in and check my emails and to-do list.
 Next I chat to my colleagues and ask if anyone else would like to grab a coffee.

 9.00am: Now my caffeine addiction has been satisfied, it is time to start the day.
 First on my list is drafting a set of board minutes, written resolutions and an investor consent letter for an investment into a fast-growth company.
 We’re acting for a client with a really innovative and forward-looking product, who is receiving investment having caught the eye of investors.
 It’s genuinely really interesting to work with clients who are pushing boundaries, thinking differently and creating new and exciting stuff.

 12.30pm: Over lunch I attend a Taylor Vinters regular lunch and learn session.
 These are events put on over the lunch hour, in which external speakers come and present on a range of topics – from the importance of staying hydrated to how to become a trusted advisor.
 We’ve had some pretty interesting ones so far and who could complain at getting free lunch!